The Glasgow Boys were a group of Scottish Impressionists who placed the city of Glasgow on the artistic scene in the last third of the 19th century.

 In the final years of the 19th century, the art scene in Zagreb, Croatia, was pretty vibrant.
-The various ideas circulated among artists occasionally resulted in conflicts of old and new.
-A young and shy Slava Raškaj, living in permanent silence, was a girl who wanted to create watercolors.
+The various ideas that circulated among artists occasionally resulted in conflicts between the old and the new.
+A young and shy Slava Raškaj, living in permanent silence, was a girl who wanted to create watercolor paintings.
 Not only did she achieve mastery in the technique, but she also mirrored the finest Impressionist aesthetics.

 Slava Raškaj was born into an upper-class family in the rural area of Ozalj, in the then-Austro-Hungarian Empire.
 Deaf since birth, she felt excluded from the world in which spoken words have too big an importance in communication.
 She first saw her mother and older sister drawing and painting, and soon it would become her way of expressing herself and overcoming loneliness.

 Thanks to her fairly privileged background, she went to a specialized school for deaf children in Vienna, where she also got the opportunity to learn and practice drawing.
 After coming back to her hometown, a local teacher spotted her talent.
 Soon after, she would go to Zagreb for further education.

 At the time when Slava Raškaj grew up, deafness was considered a mental disability or sometimes referred to as “mental retardation”, a term that was widely in use back then.
 By these standards, she was unlikely to marry and even less likely to work productively.
 Unfortunately, the concepts of inclusion and accessibility didn’t exist at that time.

 Furthermore, women’s art didn’t have much prestige, as it was mainly seen as a side hobby, complementing woman’s “principal roles” in society.
 Most importantly, Raškaj found her own style in watercolor, a method which at the time and in the place she lived, was not considered particularly “important”.